FMC-DETR: Frequency-Decoupled Multi-Domain Coordination for Aerial-View Object Detection: Method

+This design enables efficient global dependency modeling while preserving local spatial inductive cues, making it more suitable for deep semantic refinement within the Computation Stream.

-\paragraph{Group KAN} Instead of conventional MLPs, we employ the Kolmogorov-Arnold Network (KAN) \cite{liu2024kan}, which replaces linear transformations with spline-based functional expansions:
+\paragraph{Group KAN} Instead of employing a conventional MLP after attention, we use a Kolmogorov-Arnold Network (KAN) to enhance nonlinear feature transformation within the deep Com-Stream.
+KAN replaces static linear mappings with learnable functional expansions:

-where $\{\phi_m(\cdot)\}$ are learnable spline basis functions and $\alpha_m$ are trainable coefficients.
-To improve scalability, we adopt the Group KAN variant \cite{yang2024kolmogorov}, where channels are partitioned into $G$ groups, and spline parameters are shared within each group:
+where $\{\phi_m(\cdot)\}$ are learnable spline basis functions and $\beta_m$ are trainable coefficients.
+To improve scalability, we adopt the Group KAN variant, in which channels are partitioned into $G$ groups and basis parameters are shared within each group:

-This reduces parameter overhead while retaining expressive power.
-Compared to MLPs, Group KAN captures sharp nonlinear dependencies more effectively, while the smoothness of spline bases serves as an implicit regularizer against overfitting.

-Overall, HSG-AKAT integrates asymmetric self-attention for efficient global modeling and Group KAN for powerful nonlinear feature transformation, thereby addressing the dual challenges of high computational cost and insufficient nonlinear expressiveness in deep Transformer layers.